snphillips/nycha-outage-scraper/README.md

 `python3 nycha_outage_scraper.py`

-The scraping can take up to a minute.
+The scraping isn't instant.
+On my system it takes 20 seconds.
 You can view the progress in your terminal.

 You'll know the scrape is successful if you see a csv file with the timestamp of the scrape as the folder name, within a folder called outage-scrape-csvs within the project folder.
 Within the timestamped folder, there should be 10 csvs.
 Each csv represents a type of outage.